 Deregistration from the Netherlands

-When you leave the Netherlands for more than 8 months, make sure you deregister from the Municipal Personal Records Database (BRP) Rotterdam.
-After this the department updates your details and automatically informs other government authorities.
+Are you moving abroad for more than 8 months?
+Make sure you deregister from the Municipal Personal Records Database (BRP) Rotterdam.

 Costs